shashibhat/Carbon-Kube/README.md

 - Data gravity and cross-region costs,
 - Hardware efficiency (ARM vs x86, GPU types).

-The result is a **practical** system you can run on a real cluster *and* a solid foundation for an A/A+ research paper.
+The result is a **practical** system you can run on a real cluster and a solid foundation for publishable research.

 ---